Sandy Denny >

 > Martin Carthy > Songs > Farewell, Farewell

-A quiet song which was recorded at the Sound Techniques Studios in Summer 1969 with Richard Thompson and Simon Nicol, electric guitar; Dave Swarbrick, violin; Ashley Hutchings, bass and Dave Mattacks, drums.
-The tune is from the traditional song Willy O'Winsbury.
-The recording was first released on the Fairport Convention album Liege and Lief and was later collected on the double CD compilation Meet on the Ledge: The Classic Years 1967-1975 and on the Sandy Denny anthologies Who Knows Where the Time Goes?, The Best of Sandy Denny, No More Sad Refrains, and A Boxful of Treasures.
+This quiet song was recorded by Fairport Convention at the Sound Techniques Studios in Summer 1969.
+It was first released in 1969 on their album Liege and Lief.
+It was later collected on the double CD compilation Meet on the Ledge: The Classic Years 1967-1975 and on the Sandy Denny anthologies Who Knows Where the Time Goes?, The Best of Sandy Denny, No More Sad Refrains, and A Boxful of Treasures.
 An alternative mix (not alternative recording!) of this track was released in 2002 on the Fairport unConventioNal 4CD set.

 A live recording from Cropredy 1983 was released on the cassette The Boot - 1983 Fairport Reunion.